Course 1: Rust Language

 Thanks to its intuitive interface and powerful tools, Visual Studio Code has become one of the most popular editors among developers, whether they are beginners or experienced professionals.
 Its active community and frequent updates make it a reliable choice for addressing the evolving needs of software development.

-How to use VS code efficiently for Rust (TODO)
+How to use VS code efficiently for Rust

-• go to explorer
+• Ctrl-Shift-E: explorer

 1